- Places to Explore

 But if prices have increased since then, all kinds of accommodation are happily available at all price levels.
 In Athens you can find everything from boutique hotels dreamed up by prestigious designers and decorated by well-known artists to no-fuss youth hostels that for decades have served the backpacking crowds on their way to Mykonos and Santorini.
 Athens's budget hotels—once little better than dorms—now usually have air-conditioning and television, along with prettier public spaces.
 In the post-Olympics years, there was a notable increase in the number of good-quality, middle-rank family hotels.
 At the same time, the city's classic luxury hotels, such as the Grande Bretagne, have introduced modern perks like up-to-date spa therapies.

 The most convenient hotels for travelers are in the heart of the city center.
 Some of the older hotels in Plaka and near Omonia Square are comfortable and clean, their charm inherent in their age.
-But along with charm may come leaking plumbing, sagging mattresses, and other lapses in the details—take a good look at the room before you register.
+But along with charm may come leaking plumbing, sagging mattresses, or other lapses in the details—take a good look at the room before you register.
 The thick stone walls of neoclassic buildings keep them cool in summer, but few of the budget hotels have central heating, and it can be devilishly cold in winter.

 Browse Athens Hotels